 A pandemic is a global disease outbreak that represents a top global catastrophic risk.
 Influenza (flu), for example, transmits readily and can spread fast.
 Every year, up to 500,000 people die from flu.
 In years when pandemic flu occurs, the toll can rise well into the millions.
 The 1918 pandemic flu, the most severe of the four flu pandemics in the last 100 years, infected up to 40% of some national populations and killed 50–100 million people.

 Pathogens with pandemic potential continue to emerge, and most of them are of animal origin (zoonotic).
-Since 2003, the world has witnessed, among others, H5N1 avian flu, H7N9 avian flu, and two kinds of coronavirus: severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+They include, for example, H5N1 avian flu, H7N9 avian flu, HIV/AIDS, and two kinds of coronavirus: severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+The Ebola virus had caused limited outbreaks in the past, but the2014 epidemic in West Africa is growing so rapidly that it could spread to other continents as well if it is not effectively controlled.

 Managing pandemic risk is important for developing countries.
 A severe pandemic would harm health, economies, and communities everywhere, but especially in poor and fragile states.
 Pandemic prevention requires robust public health systems (veterinary and human) to detect contagion early, ensure correct diagnoses, and respond rapidly to stop contagion from spreading.